backprop-ai/backprop/docs/source/Core.rst

 The created instance can solve tasks locally or via the API.

 You can also specify models to be used for the tasks.
-See the core reference for the options.

 See the full reference in :ref:`kiri-core`.